apache/ws-wss4j/README.txt

 commons-discovery-0.2.jar
 commons-logging-1.1.jar
-    These jars are from the Commons project and provide may useful funtions, such as Base64 encoding/decoding, resource lookup, and much more.
+    These jars are from the Commons project and provide may useful functions, such as Base64 encoding/decoding, resource lookup, and much more.
 Please refer to the commons project to get more information.